Ashkenazi Jews: Israel

+United States of America

+As of 2020, 66% of American Jews identify as Ashkenazic, compared to 4% who identify as Sephardic or Mizrahi, and 6% who claim mixed heritage.
+A disproportionate number of Ashkenazi Americans are religious compared to American Jews of other racial groups.
+They live in large populations in the states of New York, California, Florida, and New Jersey.
+The majority of American Ashkenazi Jewish voters vote for the Democratic Party; Orthodox Ashkenazim tend to support the Republican Party, while Conservative, Reform, and non denominational Ashkenazim tend to support the Democratic Party.

 Definition

 By religion

 Religious Jews have minhagim, customs, in addition to halakha, or religious law, and different interpretations of the law.
 Different groups of religious Jews in different geographic areas historically adopted different customs and interpretations.
 On certain issues, Orthodox Jews are required to follow the customs of their ancestors and do not believe they have the option of picking and choosing.
 For this reason, observant Jews at times find it important for religious reasons to ascertain who their household's religious ancestors are in order to know what customs their household should follow.
 These times include, for example, when two Jews of different ethnic background marry, when a non-Jew converts to Judaism and determines what customs to follow for the first time, or when a lapsed or less observant Jew returns to traditional Judaism and must determine what was done in his or her family's past.
 In this sense, "Ashkenazic" refers both to a family ancestry and to a body of customs binding on Jews of that ancestry.
 Reform Judaism, which does not necessarily follow those minhagim, did nonetheless originate among Ashkenazi Jews.

-In a religious sense, an Ashkenazi Jew is any Jew whose family tradition and ritual follow Ashkenazi practice.
+In a religious sense, an Ashkenazi Jew is any Jew whose family tradition and synagogue ritual follow Ashkenazi practice (German rite).
 Until the Ashkenazi community first began to develop in the Early Middle Ages, the centers of Jewish religious authority were in the Islamic world, at Baghdad and in Islamic Spain.
 Ashkenaz (Germany) was so distant geographically that it developed a minhag of its own.
 Ashkenazi Hebrew came to be pronounced in ways distinct from other forms of Hebrew.